bramleyccslab/hexcraft/README.md

     - S = shifts to South-East
     - F = flips pieces from SE to NW (and vice versa)
     - R = reflects pieces (same as Flip but the original pieces stay in their places)
-    - Space = rotates the board clockwise (is coded as 'K' in the actual code)
+    - K / Space = rotates the board clockwise (is coded as 'K' in the actual code)
-    - Enter = Ends the trial
+    - L / Enter = Ends the trial

-    Caches and testing trials:
-    - There are three caches (pictures can be found in the 'caches' folder):
-	    - dabone (sort of looks like a bone, achieved via X-Space-X)
-	    - hazard (sort of looks like the hazard symbol, Z-S-A)
-	    - triangle (A-S-A-E-A)
-    - Since the triangle is a bit long, there is also another one (yet unconfirmed) that would also be 3 keys long:
-	    - Dinopaw (X-Z-D)
-    - For each cache there are two puzzles that are loosely based on using these caches: one medium and one hard
-    - These puzzles (and how to solve them) can be seen in each list that corresponds to their cache
-	    - Each puzzle is basically coded as an action sequence that can be used to solve them

-    When running the html file now, the sequence of the puzzles goes like this:
-    - dabone, medium dabone, hard dabone
-    - hazard, medium hazard, hard hazard
-    - triangle, medium triangle, hard triangle

-    For each puzzle, after three unsuccessful tries the user can move on to the next one.

  - R
     - demos: this is a file I mostly used to input action sequences to see how they are reflected on the board.
 There is also a greedy solver that I haven't touched yet.